ogadmiral/ogadmiral/README.md

 ## 🌟 About Me

 Hi!
-I am Admiral, I am student and I love learning new things, currently I am focusing on learning Software Development & Cyber Security.
+I am Admiral.
+I am a student, and I love learning new things.
+Currently, I am focusing on Software Development and Cyber Security.
-I love building new things and contrubiution to open source projects.
+I love building new things and contributing to open source projects.

 ---